srobo/team-emails/SR2024/2023-11-06-secondary-contact-info.md

 ---
 to: Student Robotics 2024 secondary contacts, CC primary contacts
-subject: "Student Robotics 2024: secondary contact for $TODO_TEAM"
+subject: "Student Robotics 2024: you are a secondary contact"
 ---

 Hello there,